swapnil14912/Coronavirus_Analysis/README.md

 <img src="Data_Analysis_Images/TotalCured.png" height=300 width=500>

-Here we see the total number of cases that have been cured.
+The total number of cases that have been cured are also rising as more and more people are getting recovered everyday.

 <img src="Data_Analysis_Images/DailyCured.png" height=300 width=500>

-Here we see the number of cases that have been cured daily.
+And the number of cases that are being cured daily have dropped over the past few weeks as the daily number of new cases have dropped also.

 <img src="Data_Analysis_Images/StateCured.png" height=300 width=500>

-Here we see the total number of cases that have been cured in each State and UT.
+These the total number of cases that have been cured in each State and UT.

 <img src="Data_Analysis_Images/TotalDeaths.png" height=300 width=500>

-Here we see the total number of people who have died.
+The total number of people who have died are rising but at a very low rate as the recovery rate is much higher than the death rate.

 <img src="Data_Analysis_Images/DailyDeaths.png" height=300 width=500>

-Here we see the number of people who have died daily.
+The number of people who are dying daily have seen a significant drop as the time passes

 <img src="Data_Analysis_Images/StateDeaths.png" height=300 width=500>

-Here we see the total number of people who have died in each State and UT.
+These are total number of people who have died in each State and UT.